ETS-Android1/LoanSDK_/README.md

 ## The Basics

-**Kindly Note**, initialize LoanEligibilty SDK:
+**Kindly Note**, initialize LoanEligibility SDK:

 To initialise LoanEligibility SDK, call : `LoanEligibility.init(context, YOUR_API_KEY)`

 this will either :

-`throw an exception` when permission is not granted to read sms (so ensure your application have been granted the proper permission before maing this call)
+`throw an exception` when permission is not granted to read sms (so ensure your application have been granted the proper permission before making this call)

 ```java
 throw Exception("android.Manifest.permission.READ_SMS permission is required")